MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

        Hover on the Home link to reveal its green background
     :::image-end:::

-## Re-use styles across pages with external stylesheets
+## Reuse styles across pages with external stylesheets

 In a previous step, you added the following code snippet as an internal stylesheet to `contact.html`.